Normal Distribution – Definition & Formula

 The matter of normal distribution

 Most variables used in scientific research display normal or near-normal distribution.
-Such variables include height, income, weight, litreacy levels, and exam test scores.
+Such variables include height, income, weight, literacy levels, and exam test scores.
 Since most of these variables display a normal distribution, many scientists use tests designed for normal distributions.

 Knowing the characteristics of this distribution enables students and researchers to make verifiable conclusions and predictions from data samples representing larger populations.
 Such samples may be selected randomly or picked using the most representative elements of the population in inferential statistics.